ashley-hawkins/extended-brookshear-assembler/doc/for_embedding/bmhelp.md

 # Extended Brookshear Machine Emulator {#extended-brookshear-machine-emulator}

-This emulator runs the extended Brookshear Machine used by this project.
+This emulator runs an extended Brookshear Machine, based on the machine described in *Computer Science: An Overview, 13th edition*, by J. Glenn Brookshear and extended with four additional instructions and a bitmapped display.

 Programs may be entered as raw memory images or assembled from source code.
 For assembly syntax, see the [assembler help](./asmhelp.md).